openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 The generated code acts as a OCF server acting as a simulator.
 - The server creates initial values at start up
   - using the default/examples from the resource definition, and stores these initial values in global variables.
-- It handles incomming requests:
+- It handles incoming requests:
     - RETIEVE (GET)
         - creates the response by using the global variables intialized at start up.
     - UPDATE (POST)
-        - checks if the incomming request is valid
+        - checks if the incoming request is valid
-        - updates the global variables by using the values of the incomming request
+        - updates the global variables by using the values of the incoming request
         - creates the response by using the global variables

 ## What is generated: